-Non-Network Benefits means the benefits available under the Plan for services and supplies that are provided by a Non-Network Provider.
+Non-Network Benefits means the benefits available under the Plan for services and supplies that are provided by an Out-of-Network Provider.

 Non-Network Provider means a Hospital, Physician, Behavioral Health Practitioner, or Other Provider who has not entered into an agreement with BCBSTX (or other participating Blue Cross and/or Blue Shield Plan) as a managed care Provider.